xstar-solution/kshow-public/README.md

 ## MileStones:

 - [x] Brainstorm and pick framworks for IOS and Android
+- [x] Design and create logo and name
 - [x] Set up and create UI IOS with SwiftUI
 - [x] Set up Firebase database and function for backend
 - [x] Brainstorm and pick affordable storage for video streaming